-Sisimai is a library to parse bounce emails in a UNIX mbox file or emails in the Maildir/ directory.
+Sisimai is a library to decode bounce mails for UNIX mbox format files and those in Maildir/ directories.

-Sisimai can parse bounce mails from open source MTAs, commercial MTAs, and some major MSPs/ESPs.
+Sisimai can decode bounce emails from open-source MTAs, commercial MTAs, email appliances, and well-known email services.

 Analytical Precision Ratio